 If you have been charged with a drinking and driving offense in Pennsylvania, it is critical that you remain silent and that you fully cooperate with the police, as anything you say or do may be used by the prosecution and the police to establish that you had a blood alcohol content (BAC) above the .08 limit at the time of your DUI stop.
 A conviction on these charges could result in life-altering consequences, including significant fines, possible jail time and the loss of your driver's license.

-Contact Shaffer & Engle Law Offices, LLC today for skilled legal support and zealous advocacy, if you or a family member has been charged with a DUI.
-You have rights.
-We will work diligently to ensure that your rights are protected and that you receive the highest quality representation possible.
+Contact Shaffer & Engle Law Offices, LLC, today for skilled legal support and zealous advocacy if you or a family member has been charged with a DUI.
+You have rights; we will work diligently to protect them by providing you with the highest quality representation possible.

-The DUI defense lawyers at our firm have over 65 years of combined legal experience implementing effective case strategies on behalf of our clients who are charged with drunk driving.
+The DUI defense lawyers at our firm have over 65 years of combined legal experience implementing effective case strategies on behalf of clients charged with drunk driving.
 We can represent you at every stage of the legal process, including:

 - Full investigation of the traffic stop and charge